bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 The purpose of an index is to retrieve data more rapidly.
 You can specify indexes on business objects to optimize performance of application.
 For example, for a process to modify purchase orders with an instantiation form used to search for the appropriate purchase order, define an index on purchase order number.

-When you view a business object in the Bonita BPM Studio business data model wizard, you can see the attributes that can be indexed.
+When you view a business object in the Bonita Studio business data model wizard, you can see the attributes that can be indexed.
 You can define an index on a single attribute or on an ordered list of attributes.
 An index is automatically created on the PersistenceID, as a primary key.
 This index is not visible in the BDM wizard.
 The BDM defines the indexes needed for all applications and processes that use business data.
 There is no limit to the number of indexes you can define.
 However, if you define a large number of indexes and have a high volume of business data, it takes longer to build the indexes.

 Note: If you are using an Oracle database, do not define an index on a unique constraint attribute.
 The database creates indexes automatically for unique constraint attributes, so there are problems during execution if you also specify an index on a unique constraint attribute.

 In a production environment, indexes are built when a tenant starts or after a new BDM is deployed.
-In a development environment, indexes are built when Bonita BPM Studio starts and when the Studio BDM wizard is closed.
+In a development environment, indexes are built when Bonita Studio starts and when the Studio BDM wizard is closed.

 <a id="compos"/>